fgr-fgg958156/hwgit/README.md

-# hw-55 about "Installing React"
+# hw-54 about "Studying the documentation"